seamplex/feenox/doc/design/200-validation.md

 ## Validation

-For each industrial application of the tool there should be a documented procedure to perform a set of validation tests.
-This procedure should be based on existing industry standards regarding verification and validation such as ASME or IAEA.
-There should be a procedure for each type of physical problem (thermal, mechanical, thermomechanical, nuclear, etc.) and for each problem type when a new
+As with verification, for each industrial application of the tool there should be a documented procedure to perform a set of validation tests, a.k.a. checking that the right equations are being solved by the tool.
+This procedure should be based on existing industry standards regarding verification and validation such as ASME, AIAA, IAEA, etc. There should be a procedure for each type of physical problem (thermal, mechanical, thermomechanical, nuclear, etc.) and for each problem type when a new

  * geometry,
  * mesh type,